Skip to Main Content

 Symptoms of Kennel Cough in Dogs

 Does your dog have a dry non-productive cough?
 If so, your dog may be suffering from Kennel Cough.
-Let the vets of Companion Pet Clinic of Arizona share some information about this highly contagious respiratory disease in dogs and what you should do if your dog is coughing.
+Let the vets of Companion Pet Clinic of Gold Canyon share some information about this highly contagious respiratory disease in dogs and what you should do if your dog is coughing.

 What is Kennel Cough?